kaist-comet/Hazmat-Network-Data/README.md

 * Original Source: http://hazmat.chkwon.net/resources/
 * Prepared by [Changhyun Kwon](http://www.chkwon.net) and his students.

 This repository contains two road network data, which may be useful for research in hazardous materials transportation.
+See the `data` directory of this repository for data.
 The listed research articles used the data.

 ![Albany Network](Albany-Network-Map-150x150.png)